 Through out the process, I also offer other non monetary concessions, even when I don’t think the other side will necessarily want them.
 This shows that I am willing to sacrifice or provide extra value to my counterpart in different ways, while proving that I am truly trying to work with them to find a solution.
 A good additional non-monetary concession that I have found to work well, is a guarantee that I will provide my counterpart with repeat future business.

-Overall, I highly recommend this book to everyone.
+Overall, I highly recommend the book Never Split the Difference to everyone.
 While hopefully you will never be put in the situation where you will need to negotiate for you life, this book may at least help you save money on rent when it comes to renegotiating your apartment lease.